The Weird Thing About Today's Internet

 All this to say: These companies are now dominant.
 And they are dominant in a way that almost no other company has been in another industry.
 They are the mutant giant creatures created by software eating the world.

-It is worth reflecting on the strange fact that the five most valuable companies in the world are headquartered on the Pacific Coast between Cupertino and Seattle.
+It is worth reflecting on the strange fact that the five most valuable companies in the world are headquartered on the Pacific coast between Cupertino and Seattle.
 Has there ever been a more powerful region in the global economy?
-Living in the Bay, having spent my teenage years in Washington State, I’ve grown used to this state of affairs, but how strange this must seem from from Rome or Accra or Manila.
+Living in the Bay, having spent my teenage years in Washington state, I’ve grown used to this state of affairs, but how strange this must seem from from Rome or Accra or Manila.

 Even for a local, there are things about the current domination of the technology industry that are startling.
 Take the San Francisco skyline.
 In 2007, the visual core of the city was north of Market Street, in the chunky buildings of the downtown financial district.
 The TransAmerica Pyramid was a regional icon and had been the tallest building in the city since construction was completed in 1972.
 Finance companies were housed there.
 Traditional industries and power still reigned.
 Until quite recently, San Francisco had primarily been a cultural reservoir for the technology industries in Silicon Valley to the south.